 HL: Plastics Are Helping Us Fight Against Corona Virus!

-Amidst the Corona Virus outbreak, BMC has decided to ban the single-use plastics in Mumbai from May 1, 2020.
-The ban prohibits the use of plastic bags, disposable cups and plates, and bottles under a certain size.
+Amidst the Corona Virus outbreak, BMC decided to ban the single-use plastics in Mumbai from May 1, 2020.
+The ban prohibited the use of plastic bags, disposable cups and plates, and bottles under a certain size.

 Despite scary headlines of the use of Plastics, what exactly do we rely on today to help keep us safe, especially during COVID’19 and, to reduce our everyday risks?
 It’s nothing but – Plastics?

 Among the many reasons, we increasingly rely on people and products dedicated to keeping us safe.
 Advance development over the last several decades allow us to undertake activities that would have seemed too risky just a century or so ago.